-CATEGORY A PARTNERSHIPS EXPLAINED
+CATEGORY A PARTNERSHIPS

-А Placement and Study A1 School-based training, clinical and other placements (ex-clinical) (UK) Abroad A3 Study Abroad and work placements (Overseas) A4 Clinical placements (UK) A5 Degree and Higher Apprenticeships
+А Placement and Study A1 School-based training, clinical and other placements (ex-clinical) (UK)

+Abroad A3 Study Abroad and work placements (Overseas)

+A4 Clinical placements (UK)

+A5 Degree and Higher Apprenticeships

+A6 PGCE with Lead Partners

-This category covers placements, Study Abroad arrangements, including sandwich years and student exchanges, and the delivery of degree and higher apprenticeships (including foundation awards such as the FDSc Nursing Associate programme).
+This category covers placements, Study Abroad arrangements, including sandwich years and student exchanges, the delivery of degree and higher apprenticeships (including foundation awards such as the FDSc Nursing Associate programme), and the lead partner route to achieve a Postgraduate Certificate of Education (PGCE) with Qualified Teacher Status.
 Here the University delegates to a partner organisation limited responsibility for student learning, assessment and the student experience for which Faculties hold significant responsibilities.
 This generally takes place within a work-setting within designated parameters outlined in agreements with the employer.
 Responsibility for the determination of appropriate processes for the approval, review and closure of partnerships which fall under category A resides with the Faculties, International Team and Compliance Team.

-Category A1-4 Processes
+Category A1-4 and A6 Processes